 Inside or out, this tree signals that spring is in the air.
 Use twine to hang paper butterflies on branches -- these are made from note cards, but you can also cut butterfly shapes out of cardstock.
 For dimension, outline edges of the cards with acrylic crafts paint.
 Insert branches into foam in a garden container.
 Silk flowers glued to some branches and moss topping the container finish the look.

-Carrots and lettuce arranged around the inside of the wide vases create a unique look.
+Carrots and lettuce leaves arranged around the inside of the wide vases create a unique look.
 Keep the vegetables propped up by placing a smaller vase inside the larger one and laying the vegetables in between.
 Wrap string around the vases for a homespun accent.
 Place a decorative bird or bunny nearby to give the display an Easter touch.